Cookies on this website

 My research career started by investigating the molecular genetics of common diseases in the 1990s (during my DPhil in Oxford) with an ambition to translate laboratory findings into the clinic to improve the identification and management of heritable diseases.
 I soon realised that in order to do so effectively, we first needed to know how to address some of the ethical and legal issues that arise in genetic- and genomic- medicine, and this has been the focus of my research ever since.

-Our current research programme addresses the benefits of genomic discovery in practice and its direct relevance to patients and society.
+I was delighted to move [back] to Oxford in September 2021 and bring this research to the Centre for Human Genetics, where our research programme addresses what needs to happen to ensure the benefits of genomic discovery have direct relevance to patients and society.
 We have made field changing contributions to understanding the ethical aspects of for example: misattributed genetic relationships; familial contact tracing in genetics; unanticipated clinical predictions from genomic findings genetic testing of children for adult diseases; high rates of spurious results from direct to consumer genetic tests; the hybrid territory between research and clinical practice.
 These have been incorporated into clinical guidelines and position statements.

 I am an Honorary Consultant in Clinical Genetics (anneke.lucassen@ouh.nhs.uk)